The Hubble Constant from Infrared Surface Brightness Fluctuation Distances: Summary and Outlook

 The systematic uncertainty in the TRGB absolute magnitude is approaching 2\% (see Appendix~\ref{sbf:trgb}).
 If it can be reduced further through a combination of different approaches to the same 1.3\% level as for Cepheids, that would open the door to a 2\% constraint on the SBF zero point from a sample of 15 galaxies having both high-quality TRGB and SBF distances.
 This estimate assumes realistic errors for both methods.
 A single medium-sized \jwst\ proposal could achieve this goal and give rise to a fully independent TRGB-SBF precision ladder, competitive with the Cepheid-\sna\ ladder, for testing the significance of the discrepancy between local and CMB-based measurements of \ho.
 We look forward to ascending that ladder.

-\acknowledgments We are grateful to Gabe Brammer for assistance with processing of the WFC3/IR data and to Brent Tully for guidance in compiling the velocity data.
+\acknowledgments We are grateful to Gabe Brammer for assistance with processing of the raw WFC3/IR data, Brent Tully for guidance with the CF3 velocity data, and Adam Riess, Dan Scolnic, and John Tonry for helpful conversations.
 Support for this work was provided by NASA through grants HST-GO-14219, HST-GO-14654, and HST GO-15265 from the Space Telescope Science Institute, which is operated by AURA, Inc., under NASA contract NAS\,5-26555.
 The MASSIVE Survey is supported in part by NSF grants AST-1815417 and AST-1817100.
 C.-P.M. acknowledges support from the Heising-Simons Foundation and the Miller Institute for Basic Research in Science.
-This work was also supported by the International Gemini Observatory, a program of NSF’s NOIRLab, which is managed by the Association of Universities for Research in Astronomy under a cooperative agreement with the US National Science Foundation, on behalf of the Gemini partnership of Argentina, Brazil, Canada, Chile, the Republic of Korea, and the United States of America.
+This work was also supported by the International Gemini Observatory, a program of NSF’s NOIRLab, which is managed by the Association of Universities for Research in Astronomy under a cooperative agreement with the National Science Foundation, on behalf of the Gemini partnership of Argentina, Brazil, Canada, Chile, the Republic of Korea, and the United States of America.
 This paper is dedicated to the memory of Justin Ross Dougherty, a dear friend we lost while this was being written; he so loved the concept of appendices.

 \facilities{HST(WFC3/IR, ACS), Pan-STARRS}